 In partnership with the Deputy Director, ensure that the day-to-day operations and programs of BCAction are smoothly and effectively administered; provide appropriate oversight of program staff activities, fundraising and finance, and overall systems and procedures

-Partner with the Board, Deputy Director, and Development staff to elevate BCAction’s national profile, growing the voice of BCAction in order to amplify and extend the reach of the organization
+Partner with internal stakeholders to elevate BCAction’s national profile, growing the voice of BCAction in order to amplify and extend the reach of the organization

-Ensure that the full BCAction team continues to be the go-to expert in providing thorough, clear, and unbiased information about breast cancer and treatment options
+Ensure that the full BCAction team continues to be the go-to expert in providing thorough, clear, and unbiased information about the causes of breast cancer and treatment options

-Speak prominently and passionately about breast cancer, its impact from the patient’s perspective, and on the need for BCAction’s continued advocacy for better policies, treatments, and risk reduction; As the chief spokesperson for BCAction, the Executive Director should be a dynamic and persuasive communicator
+Speak prominently, passionately, and boldly about the causes of breast cancer, the impact of over-screening and over-treatment from the patient’s perspective, and on the need for BCAction’s continued advocacy for better policies, prevention, treatments, and risk reduction; As the chief spokesperson for BCAction, the Executive Director should be a dynamic and persuasive communicator

 Maintain positive relations with other advocates for public health, environmental justice, cancer research, funders, political and policy thought-leaders, and other constituencies that can influence and support BCAction positions

-Foster a shared commitment to BCAction’s mission and values, ensuring that BCAction continues to build on its strong reputation as an activist watchdog organization and an independent voice and resource for people with and affected by breast cancer
+Foster a shared commitment to BCAction’s mission and values, ensuring that BCAction continues to build on its strong reputation as an activist watchdog organization and an independent voice and resource for people with and at risk of breast cancer

 Hold deeply the social justice values of the organization, recognizing that the breast cancer epidemic is a social justice issue, and the vital role the organization plays in building solidarity with communities who currently and/or traditionally have had limited access to power, information, and resources